top of page

 Executive Summary

 Clinical trials for ME/CFS have consistently failed not because therapies were inherently ineffective, but because the system was never built for conditions like ME/CFS and related IACCs.
-FDA gold-standard trial design assumes predictable progression, uniform subtypes, and tolerance for interventions — none of which apply to ME/CFS (Institute of Medicine, 2015; Komaroff, 2021).
+FDA gold-standard trial design assumes predictable progression, uniform subtypes, and tolerance for interventions, none of which apply to ME/CFS (Institute of Medicine, 2015; Komaroff, 2021).

-The CYNAERA Thesis asserts that repurposed drugs can work for ME/CFS if trials account for post-exertional malaise (PEM), mast cell activation syndrome (MCAS), mitochondrial fragmentation, and co-diagnoses like POTS.
+CYNAERA asserts that repurposed drugs can work for ME/CFS if trials account for post-exertional malaise (PEM), mast cell activation syndrome (MCAS), mitochondrial fragmentation, and co-diagnoses like POTS.
 Trial logic must match the patient’s terrain (Bateman et al., 2021).

 The Problem: Trials Designed for Failure